Renko charts are one of the best ways to analyze price movements of the financial assets and also filter out minor price movements.

 1. High/Low Renko Chart

-This type of Renko chart takes into consideration the behaviour of each price action.
-It consists of price action between the highest and the lowest price on the chart.
+This type of Renko chart considers the behaviour of each price action.
+It consists of price actions between the highest and lowest price on the chart.

 2. Open/Close Renko Charts